• Sun. Mar 15th, 2026

 GENERAL STRAWBERRY FACTS

-Botanical note: Strawberries are not true berries.
-A strawberry is technically an aggregate accessory fruit.
-The small seeds on the surface are the true fruits (achenes), each containing a single seed.
+Botanical note: Strawberries are not really berries but are technically an aggregate accessory fruit.
+The small seeds on the surface that are known as ‘achenes’ are the true fruits and each one contains a single seed.

-Varieties: There are many varieties grown worldwide, with flavours ranging from intensely sweet to tart.
-Common types include June-bearing, everbearing, and day-neutral varieties.
+Varieties: Several varieties of strawberries are grown worldwide.
+In light of this, the flavour profile of this fruit ranges from intensely sweet to tart.
+Common types of strawberries include June-bearing, everbearing, and day-neutral varieties.

 Seasons: In the Northern Hemisphere, peak strawberry season is usually late spring to early summer.
-In warmer regions, they can be harvested for much of the year.
+In warmer regions, they are harvested for much of the year.

 Storage: Don’t wash strawberries until you’re ready to eat them.
-Store them in the fridge in a breathable container and use them within a few days for best quality.
+They should be stored in a breathable container in the fridge.
+They should also be consumed within a few days for the best quality.

-Fun uses: They’re great in salads, smoothies, desserts, and jams.
-They pair well with balsamic vinegar, chocolate, yoghurt, and mint.
+Fun uses: Strawberries are great in salads, smoothies, ice cream, desserts, and jams.
+They also pair well with balsamic vinegar, chocolate, yoghurt, and mint.

-Fun fact: The white core at the top of a strawberry is called the receptacle, which holds the seeds on the surface.
+Fun fact: The white core at the top of a strawberry, which is called the receptacle, coordinates the seeds on the surface.